 What’s in the REST API Reference Section

-This section has the main details about each of our APIs, including their endpoints, and the data structures that are passed in and come out.
+This section has the main details about each of the APIs in our Genability Signal product, including their endpoints, and the data structures that are passed in and come out.
 Our APIs are organized into logical groups that put together common resource types and endpoints.
-Our products themselves sometimes give access to more than one API which allows us to reuse APIs across products where it makes sense.
-See below for how APIs map to Products.

 How we structure each page